Onkyo World Braille Essay Contest

 The European strand of the Contest was once again run by EBU.

-This year´s winners were selected from a total of 41 participants from 16 countries.
+The winners were selected from a total of 44 participants from 14 countries.
 The seven authors of the winning essays receive prizes made available by Onkyo and Braille Mainichi.

-The First Prize winner is from Italy, Roobi Roobi, who wrote an essay entitled 'Braille Can Make You Fly'.
+The First Prize winner is from Russia, Vladislav IVANOV, pictured below, who wrote an essay entitled 'Braille in my Life'.

-The winning essays are available in .doc format by clicking on the links in the list below.
+The winning essays are available in .doc format by clicking on the links in the following list;

 Otsuki First Prize: